 What is a ransomware attack?
 Picture a masked bandit who’s just lifted your social security card and driver’s license from your wallet, threatening to display or destroy your personal data unless you empty your bank account and hand him the cash.
 In reality he’s encrypted all the data on your devices so you can no longer use them.
 And he’s planning to publish your personal data publicly unless you pay him a large amount of money.
 Frightening scenario?
 Yes!
-So, how do you prevent such an attack on your business?
+So, how do you prevent such a ransomware attack?

 Fortunately, the U.S. Government agency, the Cybersecurity and Infrastructure Security Agency (CISA) published in 2020 a Ransomware Guide and highlighted prevention best practices.
-Here are some of the measures you can take to protect you network, systems and data:
+Here are some of the measures you can take to protect you network, systems and data.
+Explore our guide on how to prevent a ransomware attack.

 Secure Backups